 The income approach may be considered for income producing properties such as stores, office buildings and warehouses.
 This method considers the landlord’s income and operating expenses and the financial return most people would expect from a given type of investment property.
 This approach is most commonly used in valuing commercial/industrial property Please refer to the brochure entitled Property Valuation and Taxation for Business and Industry in Colorado for additional information regarding non-residential property.

-Property in the county is inspected under several circumstances such as sales, new construction or demolition and valuation appeals.
+Property in the county may be inspected under several circumstances such as sales, new construction or demolition and valuation appeals.

-The appraisal staff is required by law to view property when it sells.
+The appraisal staff will review property when it sells.
 This is an important component of the valuation process as it gives appraisers the opportunity to update the physical inventory of the property (square footage, condition, remodeling) and to verify any special terms involved in the sale.
 Inspecting and verifying sales provides a greater understanding of the market and what is paid for realty and non-realty items.

 Appraisers in the Assessor’s Office review city and county building permits in order to discover new construction, remodeling and demolition.
 These properties are viewed in order to update records and arrive at appropriate values.

-And finally, a property inspection is required in order to fully address any appeals to valuation.
+And finally, a property inspection may be required in order to fully address any appeals to valuation.
 Because it is physically impossible to view every property in the county, the Assessor’s Offices uses mass appraisal techniques.
-However, when the value of an individual property is appealed, it is necessary to view that property’s interior and exterior and conduct an appraisal similar to that of a private or fee appraiser.
+However, when the value of an individual property is appealed, it may be necessary to view that property’s interior and exterior and conduct an appraisal similar to that of a private or fee appraiser.

 During a property inspection, the appraiser will attempt to make contact with the resident in order to identify themselves, provide county identification and gain permission to conduct the inspection.
 Ideally, the owner will participate in the inspection process by showing the home and verifying inventory with the appraiser.
-All structures will be measured and sketch of the building ‘footprint’ drafted.
-In the event that no one is home, the appraiser will inspect the property to the best of their ability from the exterior and leave a door hanger regarding the site visit.
+All structures will be measured and a sketch of the building ‘footprint’ drafted.
+In the event that no one is home, the appraiser will inspect the property to the best of their ability from the exterior and leave contact information.